-- Tutors check that the student has their individual own Planner and the condition of it - Students that do not have a Planner have this recorded on SIMS (right-click on student's name on the register, follow to 'Add Behaviour', then 'No Planner (PD Check)' and click where it says 'Click here') the E-Planner system on SIMS will then be used for the rest of the day and information transferred to the Planner the next day or when available - Students that have the Planner page(s) missing or defaced for the week being recorded, meaning that no data can be recorded should have SIMS update accordingly If, when you're collecting the PD data, a student does not have the required weeks page in their planner, e.g. It's missing (probably ripped out), part of the Written Warnings table has been ripped out - They say that they're keeping tabs on a different week somewhere, staff need to alter the new column in the SIMS PD marksheet from a "Y" to an "N" (This column is titled "Planner sheet present?" and is set to "Y" by default).
+- Tutors check that the student has their individual own Planner and the condition of it - Students who do not have a Planner have this recorded on SIMS (right-click on student's name on the register, follow to 'Add Behaviour', then 'No Planner (PD Check)' and click where it says 'Click here') the E-Planner system on SIMS will then be used for the rest of the day and information transferred to the Planner the next day or when available - Students who have the Planner page(s) missing or defaced for the week being recorded, meaning that no data can be recorded should have SIMS update accordingly If, when you're collecting the PD data, a student does not have the required weeks page in their planner, e.g. It's missing (probably ripped out), part of the Written Warnings table has been ripped out - They say that they're keeping tabs on a different week somewhere, staff need to alter the new column in the SIMS PD marksheet from a "Y" to an "N" (This column is titled "Planner sheet present?" and is set to "Y" by default).
 This should not be changed because a student is absent. - Students enter into their planners attendance score for the week and running score for attendance.
 You will receive this data in time for the PD lesson.
 Students who have 100% attendance for the week should be given a tutor stamp x5 written on it. - Students will count up their stamps for the week and the tutor will enter on SIMS.
-Students will also in their planners fill in how many stamps for each subject. - Students who have a clean slate for the week with no written warnings should be given three tutor stamps - Students will count up their number of verbal warnings and number of verbal warnings in each category e.g. Homework and the tutor will enter on Sims.
-Hopefully, many students have clean slates. - Individual feedback/guidance from tutor as students report stamps and written warnings -praise and "discussions" and signing of planners by tutors. - Sending 2 students to SLT link/Progress Leader
+Students will also in their planners fill in how many stamps for each subject. - Students who have a clean slate for the week with no written warnings should be given three tutor stamps - Students will count up their number of written warnings and the tutor will enter on Sims.
+Hopefully, many students have clean slates. - Individual feedback/guidance from tutor as students report stamps and written warnings -praise and "discussions" and signing of planners by tutors.